PreciousJac0b/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-If else statements, loops, and functions
+# If else statements, loops, and functions

+* if-else statements
+* While loops
+* for loops
+* functions